How Many Claims Does It Take for an Insurance Company to Drop You?

 Bad Driving Record

 Insurance companies pay attention to your driving record.
-If you accumulate a high number of traffic violations over a short period, your insurer may decide that you are too great a risk and drop you as a client.
+If you receive a high number of traffic violations in a short time, your insurer may decide that you are too great a risk and drop you.

 DUI or DWI